lovebabe/alx-zero_day/0x03-git/README.md

-startignto code today, so cool
+startig to code today, so cool